Broken Social Scene: 2009–2012: Forgiveness Rock Record and Lo-Fi for the Dividing Nights

-Hiatus
+2011–2014: Hiatus and the Broken Social Scene Story Project

 In October 2011 the band put on a show featuring Isaac Brock and went on a fall tour in support of TV on the Radio.
 After their concert in November in Rio de Janeiro, the band took a long break from performing until 2013, when they headlined the Field Trip Arts & Crafts Music Festival, celebrating tenth anniversary of their label Arts & Crafts.

 The band appeared on a number of compilation albums released in 2013, including Arts & Crafts: 2003−2013 ("7/4 (Shoreline)", "Lover's Spit" and "Deathcock"), Arts & Crafts: X ("Day of the Kid") and Sing Me the Songs: Celebrating the Works of Kate McGarrigle ("Mother Mother").

-Broken Social Scene Story Project

 In 2013, publisher House of Anansi teamed with several members of Broken Social Scene to sponsor the Broken Social Scene short story contest.
 Authors were challenged to create works inspired by the individual tracks of Broken Social Scene's breakthrough album, You Forgot It in People.
 From the over four hundred submissions, thirteen finalists were chosen, one for each track of the album.
 Their stories were published in the anthology The Broken Social Scene Story Project: Short Works Inspired by You Forgot It in People.